abhiwand/atk/doc/source/dev_ipython.rst

 Update the address for host to the `Fully Qualified Domain Name
 <http://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ or
-the IP address of the node hosting the |TA| REST server.
+the IP address of the node hosting the |PACKAGE| REST server.

 ---------------
 Running IPython
 ---------------

-Test the |TA| IPython installation by importing the REST client libraries inside of a notebook or IPython shell and ping the REST server.
+Test the |PACKAGE| IPython installation by importing the REST client libraries inside of a notebook or IPython shell and ping the REST server.
 ::